 A few tried-and-true things can really make whipping up a batch of broken glass candy easy.

-• Second, if you have parchment paper, that’s a definite must to line your baking sheet with.
-The candy ice won’t stick to the parchment paper and you don’t have to do anything to the parchment paper.
+- Second, you need to have parchment paper, that’s a definite must to line your baking sheet with.
+The candy glass won’t stick to the parchment paper and you don’t have to do anything to the parchment paper.
 The cooled candy just slides right off.
 If you don’t have parchment paper, you can use wax paper and lightly coat it in non-stick cooking spray to keep the candy from sticking.

 Variations to Candy Ice